amckennafoster/nbidata/docs/curation/curation.md

 - Allowed Values = For variables that have a discrete list of values that number fewer than 50, list them here alphabetically, separated by commas.
 For continuous data types, use 'Any'
 - Notes = Add any other useful information to help some one understand the values or the variable.

+# What File Types are Allowed?

+## In Progress

+All file types should be 'open' meaning a user does not need propriatary software to open and use the file.

+## Data

+#### CSV Comma Separated Values

+CSV is a standard format for open data.
+Most spreadsheet programs (like Excel) will allow you to save a file as .csv.
+All formatting is stripped away.

+#### TXT Text file

+Data can also be saved as a text file as long as there is a way for a spreadsheet program to figure out how the data values are separated from each other.

+## Reports

+#### PDF

+PDF is the preferred report format.
+Almost any word processor can export a document to the pdf format.
+There are online tools to combine several pdfs into one.

+## Images

+#### TIFF

+#### PNG

 ## Next Steps
-Save the curated datasets and the data dactionary in the same folder.
+Save the curated datasets and the data dactionary in the same folder.  (maybe lose this-->?)
 The next step is to [apply metadata.](https://{{site.baseurl}}/metadata/).